 A structural steel in bold turquoise intersects industrial textures and fittings, while artworks help soften things up.

-The kitchen is unfussy without being ultra sterile.
+The modern kitchen is unfussy without being ultra sterile.
 The starting point for the kitchen style was the vintage stainless steel island from a bakery.

 The bespoke shelves are made from scaffold clamps and faux scaffold boards, and sport a coral-shade trim that’s prettier than the building-site versions.
 The worktop, sink, upstand and splashback are in stainless steel.